hamidgholami/terraform_lab/learn-use-terraform-cli/README.md

 ```bash
 $ terraform show -no-color > aws-ec2.tf
 ```
-Afterwards, when we run `terraform plan` we will faced some warnings and errors which are related to deprecated or read-only argument.
+Afterwards, when we run `terraform plan` we will face some warnings and errors which are related to deprecated or read-only argument.
 So remove all of these attributes and again run `terraform plan`

 ```bash
 $ terraform plan